KiannaBagdon/KiannaBagdon.github.io/index.md

 1 RA Augustus, E Ritchie, and S Stecker.
 2013.
 The Official American Sign Language Writing Textbook.
 ASLized (2013).

 2 Danielle Bragg, Raja Kushalnagar, and Richard Ladner.
 2018.
 Designing an Animated Character System for American Sign Language.
-In Proceedings of the 20th International ACM SIGACCESS Conference on Computers and Accessibility (ASSETS ’18).
+In Proceedings of the 20th {International ACM SIGACCESS Conference on Computers and Accessibility (ASSETS ’18).
 Association for Computing Machinery, New York, NY, USA, 282–294.

 [My Final Report](files/finalreport.pdf)